Introduction

 - Automatic Context: Hooks inject knowledge without manual prompting

-- Structured Workflows: Skills teach agents the Research → Do → Reflect cycle
+- Structured Workflows: Skills teach the Research → Do → Reflect cycle

 The Architecture